rust-lang/nomicon/src/atomics/atomics.md

   your program at a moment's notice.

-The C++ memory model is fundamentally about trying to bridge the gap between these three, allowing users to write code for a logical and consistent abstract machine while the compiler and hardware deal with the madness underneath that makes it run fast.
+The C++ memory model is fundamentally about trying to bridge the gap between these three, allowing users to write code for a logical and consistent Abstract Machine (AM for short) while the compiler and hardware deal with the madness underneath that makes it run fast.

 ### Compiler Reordering